 An efficient method to simulate glass-melting furnaces is considered.
-In this method the incompressible Navier-Stokes equations are used.
+In this method, the incompressible Navier-Stokes equations are used.
 SIMPLE-type methods are very popular to solve the discretized incompressible Navier-Stokes equations.
-In this paper SIMPLE and SIMPLER are rewritten as classical iteration methods for linear systems.
+In this paper, SIMPLE and SIMPLER are rewritten as classical iteration methods for linear systems.
 Two Krylov accelerated methods are proposed: GCR-SIMPLE and GCR-SIMPLER.

-The dependence of these methods on grid-size, outlet boundary condition, etc. is investigated by numerical experiments.
-The insights obtained from this analysis are used to propose a number of default parameters (ngcr = 3, TDMA solver, outlet boundary condition, etc.) for the GCR-SIMPLE(R) methods.
-Finally the efficiency of the methods is compared using a simulation of two industrial furnaces.
-For these simulations the GCR-SIMPLER method appears to be three times as fast as the SIMPLER method.
-Additionally larger relaxation factors can be used for the GCR-SIMPLE(R) methods, which leads to a still higher efficiency.
+The dependence of these methods on grid-size, outlet boundary condition, etc., is investigated by numerical experiments.
+The insights obtained from this analysis are used to propose a number of default parameters (ngcr = 3, TDMA solver, outlet boundary condition, etc.) for the GCR-SIMPLER(R) methods.
+Finally, the efficiency of the methods is compared using a simulation of two industrial furnaces.
+For these simulations, where the grid has high aspect ratios, the GCR-SIMPLER method appears to be three times as fast as the SIMPLER method.
+Additionally, larger relaxation factors can be used for the GCR-SIMPLER methods, which leads to a still higher efficiency.
+After convergence, the quality of the computed results (velocity, pressure, turbulence quantities, etc.) is comparable.
 The GCR-SIMPLER method requires more memory than the SIMPLER method.